NateshReddy/Capstone-Project/README.md

 # Capstone-Project-
-This is used for capstone project
+capstone project as a part of IBM data science professional certification